You’re looking around and you’re impressed by someone’s LinkedIn profile content. It’s compelling and brands that person well. It speaks to you.

 3. It’s not your unique personal brand.

 Branding is all about differentiating yourself.
 It’s not about how you’re the same as the others competing for the jobs you want.
-In a highly competitive job market, you need to stand out . . . not get lost in a sea of sameness.
+In job search you need to stand out . . . not get lost in a sea of sameness.

 The achievements you steal from someone else couldn’t possibly be the same as yours.
 The situations, people involved, metrics, and facts are all different . . . even if only slightly.